awsdocs/aws-cost-management-user-guide/doc_source/checklistforunwantedcharges.md

 | CreateSnapshot | arn:aws:ec2:us\-east\-1:123:snapshot/snap\-A | 0\.33 | 0\.0165 | dev |
 | CreateSnapshot | arn:aws:ec2:us\-east\-1:123:snapshot/snap\-B | 0\.133 | 0\.0066 | dev |
 If you delete the first snapshot \(snap\-A in the first row of the preceding table\), any data that is referenced by the second snapshot \(snap\-B in the second row of the preceding table\) is preserved\.
 Remember that the second snapshot contains the 4 GiB of incremental data, and references 6 GiB from the first snapshot\.
 Once you delete snap\-A, the size of snap\-B becomes 10 GiB \(4 changed GiB from the snap\-B and 6 unchanged GiB from snap\-A\)\.
-In you daily AWS CUR, you will then see the usage amount for snap\-B as 0\.33 GiB \(10 GiB/ 30 days\), charged at $0\.0165 per day\.
+In your daily AWS CUR, you will then see the usage amount for snap\-B as 0\.33 GiB \(10 GiB/ 30 days\), charged at $0\.0165 per day\.
 When you delete a snapshot, the charges for the remaining snapshots are recalculated daily, resulting in the possibility that the cost for each snapshot can change daily as well\.
 For more information, see [Cost Allocation for EBS Snapshots](http://aws.amazon.com/blogs/aws/new-cost-allocation-for-ebs-snapshots/)\.

 | **lineItem/ Operation** | **lineItem/ ResourceId** | **lineItem/ UsageAmount** | **lineItem/ UnblendedCost** | **resourceTags/ user:usage** |